jodienorris030/notes/README.md

 # 2023-11-28
 - Today's programming wisdom is to always prioritize the user experience.
 When designing and developing software, keep the end user in mind and prioritize their needs and desires.
 This means creating intuitive interfaces, easy-to-use menus, and clear documentation.
 By focusing on the experience, you will create a product that is not only enjoyable to use but also more likely to succeed in the market.
 Additionally, always be open to learning and adapting new technologies and programming languages.
 The industry is constantly evolving, so staying up-do-date with the latest trends and techniques will set you apart from the competition.
 Finally, don't be afraid to ask for help or collaborate with others.
 Programming can be a challenging and isolating field, but by working together and sharing knowledge, everyone can learn and grow.

+# 2023-11-29
+- "Programming today is a race between software engineers striving to build bigger and better idiot-proof programs, and the universe trying to produce bigger and better idiots.
+So far, the universe is winning." - Rich Cook

+This quote highlights the importance of designing user-friendly and robust software systems, as well as the ongoing challenge of staying ahead of potential errors or vulnerabilities.
+It also emphasizes the need for continuous learning and adaptation in the field of programming, as new technologies and user behaviors continue to evolve.